kris-brown/kbkb/README.md

 ## TODO
 - Parse markdown OR LaTeX
-- Sections should be able to have text interspersed with nested sections, rather than only being able to have it at the start
+- Speed up html generation by reusing the html of subsections
+  - trouble with footnotes/citations, though
 - LaTeX errors are silent: prefer to fail noisily rather than just have blank space in final result
 - Content: Brandom lectures, math textbooks
-- Make more path-related things case-insensitive
+- Make uids case-insensitive
-- Automatically detect broken links
-- Automatically verify no unicode, periods, apostrophes, slashes in titles of files
-- Cache hash of tex before computing pdf, check before recomputing
-- move buttons to a header
-- 'Home page' (with overall ToC, search bar, references, ABOUT, filters)
+- Compute pdfs (will need different ToLatex function)
-    - search
+- search feature (possibly in <nav>)
-    - filter by definition / proposition
+    - filter by definition / proposition, etc.
-- comment system + postgres
+- comment system (POST request online) and download comments to local filesystem
 - mouseover delay 1 second (so it doesn't pop up immediately) and better placement of the pop up.
 - Make the LaTeX compilation more parameterized (possibly with a TEX metadatum)
-- Better document the code
-- Integrate automatic flashcard generation from source
+- Integrate automatic flashcard generation from source / alternatively just a toggle button to hide clozes on the website
-- Modify the regex that operates on internal links so that it matches even when there is no comment (separated by `|`), that way, we add the `.html` even in the other case (needed when linking to a non-leaf-node of the directory tree).
+- Internal link fix currently requires us to have all three components.

 ## Inspirations
 - [Workflowy](https://www.workflowy.com/features/) / [Nested](https://orteil.dashnet.org/nested)